gasb150/private-events/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)
 # Association: Private Events!

-> In this project, we created an application using Ruby on Rails for creating events and enable users to attend to these events, including the model structure, associations, controllers, views, validations, and authentications, stylized with Bootstrap.
+> In this project, we created an application using Ruby on Rails for creating events and enable users to attend these events, including the model structure, associations, controllers, views, validations, and authentications, stylized with Bootstrap.
 - Consists of T models: User, Post
-- Only 'Sing Up' members are allowed to create and attend events.
+- allow only 'Sing Up' members to create and attend events.
-- Only creator user is allowed to edit and delete his event.
+- Allow only the creator to edit and delete his event.

 <img src="./imgs/home-page.png">

-- Each user can see a list of his events, and these events are classified into two parts: upcoming and past events:
+- Each user can see a list of his events, and these events classified into two parts: upcoming and past events:

 <img src="./imgs/events-list.png">